How to Make a Budget: The Easy Way

 If you’d prefer some automated help, there are many free and paid (but often with a free trial) apps that you can use to record your purchases.
 Many apps can also connect to your bank accounts and credit cards to automatically pull in and categorize each transaction.

-Track your income and build your budget categories
+Track your monthly income and build your budget categories

 In the beginning, you’ll be focused on tracking your spending and can ignore the rest of the features in the budgeting app (if you chose to use one).
 Once you have a good idea of when and where your money goes, it’s time to complete your budget.